Sunday, July 6, 2014

 Once again, the group was on fire playing every week all over Canada with bands like Electric Six, Jeff Johnson and Kelly and the Kelly girls.
 The Casanova Playboys were respectively named Band of the Month at the local rock station and other various pop stations around the country received the single "Burlesque".
-The audience loved the band's fresh live sound and the path seemed clear until the band collapsed on its own.
-Personal problems got in the way of the business.
+The audience loved the band's fresh live sound and the path seemed clear.
+Unfortunately, personal problems and bad egotistical differences got in the way of the business.

 The band released "Low Noise" at the CD release party in January 2007.
 Within a couple of weeks, the band broke up and shows were cancelled.
 More coming business, touring opportunities and distribution proposition was axed.
 Zack decided to move back to Vancouver and Josh followed him after.
 Jamie, Will and Mitch continued life apart from eachother.
 Jamie spent all of his time in the studio recording electronic pop music without his band.

-His music and soul all of the sudden was trapped in a memory.
+His music and soul was suddenly trapped in a memory.
 Nobody can say what it feels like to lose something so dear and precious until you lose yourself.
 From there, many voids need to be filled.
 With that said, Jamie started his new band called Jamie Stars Storyland and produced "Emergency" in 2007.
 He went back into the hotel business, spending a couple years working with many different people in many different situations.

 Soon enough, reality started drowning the young singer.
 In 2009, Jamie started promoting Casanova again despite the absence of his counterparts.
 That led to more guitar playing and Jamie assembled an amazing catalog of acoustic songs.
 2011 brought Mitch Magic back again in town forming a heavy trio that only lasted half a year.
 In 2012, Jamie released "B Sides", unreleased tunes from 2007.